-This section of the City of Umatilla's comprehensive annual financial report presents detailed information as a context for understanding what the information in the financial statements, note disclosures, and required supplementary information says about the City's overall financial health.
+This section of the City of Umatilla's annual comprehensive financial report presents detailed information as a context for understanding what the information in the financial statements, note disclosures, and required supplementary information says about the City's overall financial health.

 Contents Page Financial Trends These schedules contain trend information to help the reader understand how the City's financial performance and well-being have changed over time.
 70-75 Revenue Capacity These schedules contain information to help the reader assess the City's most significant revenue source, the property tax, 76-79 Debt Capacity These schedules present information to help the reader assess the affordability of the City's current levels of outstanding debt and the City's ability to issue additional debt in the future.
 80-82 Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand the environment within which the City's financial activities take place.
 83-84 Operating Information These schedules contain service and infrastructure data to help the reader understand how the information in the City's financial report relates to the services the City provides and the activities it performs.
-85-87
+85-87 Commence I labors otherwise motion the information in these schedules is derived from the